rledford/wiser-connector/README.md

 ### tagHeartbeat

 Emitted when a tag updates and the time since the last heartbeat exceeds the configured `tagHeartbeat` value.
-See [Tag Property Definitions](#tag-property-definitions).
+See [Tag Properties](#tag-properties).

 TIP: Setting `tagHeartbeat` to `0` will cause every tag update to be reported.